Designing a Clean and Elegant Blog Layout with Photoshop

 Step 2

-The current canvas size is too small.
-Click Image > Canvas Size (or Ctrl + Alt + C).
-Add a bigger size and make sure to set its anchor point to center.
+Our current canvas size is a bit on the smaller side.
+To adjust, go to Image > Canvas Size (or press Ctrl + Alt + C) and input a larger dimension, ensuring the anchor point is set to the center.

 Step 3